NickKohse/nhl_odds/README.md

 #### Flags
 - 'g' generate: generate odds for todays games store results in a file
 - 's' <int> simulate: simulate some number of runs through the rest of the season, specified by the passed integer.
 Return playoff odds
+- 'a' archive: move old generated odds files to an archive to speed up checking
 - 'c' check: check generated odds against actual results and report accuracy

 ### Future Improvements